LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/dialog-templates.md

 After you import a dialog template into a destination bot, it becomes a normal dialog within the bot, and it functions as if you had created the dialog from scratch.

 {: .important}
 Keep in mind that importing a dialog template often can involve importing many dialogs.
 After the import, carefully review all the imported dialogs against the dialogs that existed in the bot before the import.
-The goal is to ensure that you have not inadvertently imported the same dialog on multiple occasions in multiple ways, i.e., as a stand-alone dialog and/or as a part of one or more dialog templates.
+The goal is to ensure that you have not inadvertently imported the same dialog in different ways on different occasions, i.e., as a stand-alone dialog and/or as a part of one or more dialog templates.

 **To import a dialog template**